 with $\bs{\alpha} (\bs{\theta}_\gamma^{\rm I}) =\bs{\nabla}\psi (\bs{\theta}_\gamma^{\rm I})$.
-Hence, the second term of Eq.\,\eqref{eq:time_delay_extra_terms} drops, and we are left with the very elegant result \begin{empheq}[box=\fbox]{equation} \Delta t\e{g} = \l( 1+\frac{m^2}{2\omega^2}\r)\Delta t_\gamma\,. \end{empheq} Eq.\,\eqref{eq:model-independent delay} is the main result of this article.
-It relates the time delay between different images in the GW and EM sector if GWs obey a massive dispersion relation, as in Eq.\,\eqref{eq:kmu kmu}.
+Hence, the second term of Eq.\,\eqref{eq:time_delay_extra_terms} drops, and we are left with the very elegant result \begin{empheq}[box=\fbox]{equation} \Delta t\e{g} = \l( 1+\frac{m^2}{2\omega^2}\r)\Delta t_\gamma\,. \end{empheq} Equation\,\eqref{eq:model-independent delay} is the main result of this article.
+It relates the time delay between different images in the GW and EM sector if GWs obey a massive dispersion relation, as in Eq.\,\eqref{eq:kmu_kmu}.
 The interpretation is clear, massive gravitons travel slower than massless photons over the path difference of different images.
 It is quite remarkable that even if they travel through different paths than massless particles, the amount of time gained geometrically is canceled by experiencing less Shapiro time delay.
 We depict this in Fig.\,\ref{fig:Massive_graviton_lensing}.
-Also note that while we computed the scattering angle for a point-like lens in Sec.\,\ref{sec:scattering_angle}, this cancellation is completely general and holds for arbitrary lens models.
+Also note that while we computed the scattering angle for a pointlike lens in Sec.\,\ref{sec:scattering_angle}, this cancellation is completely general and holds for arbitrary lens models.
 This fact has been underappreciated in the literature \cite{Collett:2016dey}, where it was assumed that in modified gravity, GWs traveling at $c\e{g}<1$ also travel along the same paths, although this is generically incorrect as shown in Sec.\,\ref{sec:scattering_angle}.
 It had to be similarly assumed that the Shapiro time delay is unaffected by modified gravity.
 We showed here instead that if the GWs follow different paths than photons, the two contributions individually differ from the massless case and they cancel in the time delay.

 We now discuss the observational prospects.
-Suppose that we observe a multi-messenger event.
+Suppose that we observe a multimessenger event.
 In a \textit{golden} scenario, one can imagine observing a strongly lensed gravitational wave in coincidence with an electromagnetic counterpart.
-This would lead to a time delay measurement in the electromagnetic domain ($\Delta t_\gamma$) and one in the gravitational wave ($\Delta t\e{g}$) domain.
+This would lead to a time-delay measurement in the electromagnetic domain ($\Delta t_\gamma$) and one in the gravitational wave ($\Delta t\e{g}$) domain.
 These should be related as in Eq.\eqref{eq:model-independent delay}.
 Rearranging this formula, the mass of the graviton can be expressed as